 When most people think about the internet, they do not immediately think about agriculture.
 Instead, most people think about their computers or their smartphones.
 Little do people know, Internet of Things (IoT) technology is allowing farmers to connect devices to the internet in order to improve agricultural operations.
 IoT technology is allowing farmers to leverage the internet to reduce waste, better pest control, streamline livestock management, and increase productivity.

-Increasing Productivity: In order to maximize yields and profits, farmers must increase productivity.
-Internet of Things (IoT) technology is allowing farmers to become more productive in a variety of ways such as monitoring farm equipment8.
+In order to maximize yields and profits, farmers must increase productivity.
+Internet of Things (IoT) technology is allowing farmers to become more productive in a variety of ways such as monitoring farm equipment.
 IoT technology will allow farmers to monitor their equipment from tractor fleets to grain conveyor belts.
-For example, internet connected sensors can be integrated into tractors to determine if the tractor is running at peak efficiency.
+For example, internet-connected sensors can be integrated into tractors to determine if the tractor is running at peak efficiency.
 If the tractor is not running at peak efficiency, the sensor can send an alert to the farmer so that necessary repairs can be made immediately.
 This will help prevent sudden malfunctions in the tractor enabling it to stay in the field longer and therefore increasing productivity.
-Similarly, internet connected sensors can also be integrated into grain conveyor belts.
+Similarly, internet-connected sensors can also be integrated into grain conveyor belts.
 These sensors can monitor a variety of parameters such as the amount of friction generated by the belt.
-If the grain belt is generating too much friction, the sensor can trigger an alert for operator to apply more lubricant.
+If the grain belt is generating too much friction, the sensor can trigger an alert for the operator to apply more lubricant.
 Once again, taking a proactive approach to maintenance can enable the equipment to be used for longer periods of time which leads to increased productivity.